 $ sudo ethtool -E enp7s0 magic 0x669955aa offset 0xa1 length 1 value 0x82

-and the offset with the appropriate values, if it differs from mine.
-This changes the byte at offset0xa1
+Again, replaceenp7s0and the offset with the appropriate values, if it differs from mine.
+This changes the byte at offset0xa1(a3) to82, which changes the PCI ID to14e4:1682.

-The magic key is device-specific to prevent accidental writes to the EEPROM, but can be found intg3.h
+The magic key is device-specific to prevent accidental writes to the EEPROM, but can be found intg3.h:

-#define TG3_EEPROM_MAGIC 0x669955aa
+#define TG3_EEPROM_MAGIC 0x669955aa -

 Check that the PCI ID has actually changed.
 Unload the